History of vehicle registration plates of the Philippines: 2014 series

-In January 2013, Land Transportation Office ventures the plate standardization project that will redesign the plates and will include new safety features, regions will now be indicated at the bottom of the plate number with a bar code at the top left of the plate.
+In January 2013, Land Transportation Office ventures the plate standardization project that will redesign the plates and will include new security features, regions will now be indicated at the bottom of the plate number with a bar code at the top left of the plate.
 The color of the new plate is changed to black on white with the new format LLL-DDDD for light motor vehicles and LL-DDDDD for motorcycles.